-An environment definition defines the hardware and software configuration that you can use to run tools like notebooks, model builder, or the flow editor, or if you want to run Data Refinery flows in Watson Studio.
-With environments, you have dedicated resources and flexible options for the compute resources used by the tools.
+An environment definition defines the hardware and software configuration to use to run tools like notebooks, model builder, or the flow editor, and to create jobs to run Data Refinery flows or to schedule notebooks.
+With environments, you can determine the compute resources to be used by tools, jobs, or an IDE like RStudio in Watson Studio.

 Watson Studio offers the following types of environments:

-You can use the default Anaconda-based environments if you are working in notebooks, for example, and don’t require using Spark.
-Watson Studio provides a selection of preset default Anaconda-based environment definitions with different hardware and software configurations, including a free environment that does not consume capacity units.
-You can choose to use the defaults, or you can create your own environments based on the provided defaults which you can customize to fit your needs.
+You can use the default environments if you are working in notebooks for example, and don’t require using Spark.
+Watson Studio provides a selection of preset default environment definitions with different hardware and software configurations, including free environments that do not consume capacity units.
+You can choose to use the defaults, or you can create your own environments which you can customize to fit your needs.

 Default environments can be created for the languages R and Python.